ankitvashisht12/Backend/README.md

    Your site is now running at `http://localhost:3000/api/v1/status`!

-Open the `opensourcecode` directory in your code editor of choice and edit files under `src`.
+Open the `codetrophs` directory in your code editor of choice and edit files under `src`.
 Save your changes and the browser will update in real time!

 **For working on the repository, you'll have to follow these steps:**